The Missing Cross to Purity

 and all the sects in it, how they are like tradesmen,

-plucking from one church to another, and getting customers,
+plucking from one church to another,

 and drawing people from one another's church to their own ways;